Carloto Cotta: Personal life

+Asked about his sexuality, Cotta has said that he doesn't appreciate sexual labels, and explained: "I don't define myself sexually.
+Now I'm 'one thing', and perhaps two years from now I'm 'something else'."

 Little is known about Carloto Cotta's personal life, with the actor often preferring to discuss books, films, production methods, his characters, philosophy and spirituality in his rare interviews.
 The actor expressed difficulties in distancing himself from his characters: “the characters move me”^{,}.
 Unexpressed emotions never die, they come back later in the form of illness.

-In 2025, in the backdrop of an act of agression against women every 22 minutes in Portugal and a citizens’ petition with more than 125 000 signatures for transforming rape into a public crime and ‘autonomise the crime of femicide’, Carloto was formally charged with 9 crimes of sexual violence against an unidentified woman by Marleen Cooreman of the Prosecutor General's Office (PGO).
+In 2025, in the backdrop of an act of aggression against women every 22 minutes in Portugal and a citizens’ petition with more than 125 000 signatures for transforming rape into a public crime and ‘autonomise the crime of femicide’, Carloto was formally charged with 9 crimes of sexual violence against an unidentified woman by Marleen Cooreman of the Prosecutor General's Office (PGO).
 In 2023, the Portuguese Criminal Investigation Police (PJ) collected statements from the victim, the suspect and witnesses.
 It concluded that the investigation “did not allow information to be brought to the records or (...) verification of a crime against the complainant's sexual freedom”, and proposed archiving the complaint.
 The public prosecutor still considered the complainant's statements to be credible.

 Carloto is currently awaiting trial by a panel of judges.

 According to one public account, some of his social media followers recognised a parallel with a horror story Carloto experienced in the acting role of João Lucas in Paixão by Margarida Gil (2012).
 In this film, Carloto Cotta, as João Lucas, is lured into imprisonement by a woman who had lost all her family.
 According to another account, the Portuguese Radio and Television drafted Carloto to play Frederico, a woman aggressor, in a miniseries about violence against women Casa Abrigo, suggestive of a public conviction and state instrumentalisation of the actor before a formal and fair judiciary trial.